Luas: Other projects

 In 2018 a revived campaign for a Galway LUAS or "GLUAS" was launched receiving support Independent TD Catherine Connolly.
 The campaign claims a 21 km very light rail line with trains every five minutes could be installed for as little as €200 million, and make a major contribution to reducing Galway's traffic.
 The denial of planning permission for the Galway's second ring-road in 2022 is likely to add pressure to solve the area's traffic problems.

 In May 2019, plans were revealed for a Luas-style system in Cork.
 The system would consist of a 17 km long line with 25 stops from Ballincollig to Mahon Point.
+The project was re-announced in April 2025.